Codezilluh/Codezilluh/README.md

 ### A bit about me
 ~ I am a JS dev at heart, but I also work in C++, C#, Lua, Rust, etc.<br>
-~ I am passionate about the concepts behind networking and secuirty.<br>
+~ I am passionate about the concepts behind networking and security.<br>
 ~ I am currently 19.<br>
 ~ I love compression and trying to be efficient with storing data.<br>
 ~ I love video games and making them.<br>